noynaert/csc274handouts/Unit_08_Processes/Unit_08_20 Memory.md

 * SWAP
   * Swap is an overflow area for RAM.
 If RAM is full, the extra data goes to swap.
   * Swap is on the hard drive
-    * The hard drive is roughly a thousand to a million times slower than Primary Storage
+    * The hard drive is roughly a million times slower than Primary Storage
     * "Thrashing" is when material is being moved back and forth constantly between primary storage and swap space

 ### Measuring RAM (and other stuff)